T-Goon/Northeastern-SMILE-Lab---Recognizing-Faces-in-the-Wild/README.md

 We took 224 x 224 RBG images of faces and created 128 dimension face emeddings (https://machinelearningmastery.com/how-to-develop-a-face-recognition-system-using-facenet-in-keras-and-an-svm-classifier/) with a pretrained facenet model (https://github.com/nyoki-mtl/keras-facenet).

+The input to our machine learning models predicted based on two emeddings as input.
+Therefore, we had to append these two embeddings before feeding them into the models.
+To promote symmetrical weights within our models if we append embedding A onto embedding B we also made sure to include a sample in the training data where embedding B was appended onto embedding A.

 An amount of random noise was also added to the face embeddings to promote a more generalized neural network model.

 ## Model